tensorflow/ecosystem/distribution_strategy/parameter-server-training/README.md

 5. Start the training and evaluation on the cluster.

-    You may want to verify the generated kubernetes manifestsby running the following:
+    You may want to verify the generated kubernetes manifests by running the following:

     ```bash
+    cd kubernetes
-    python render_template.py template.yaml.jinja | kubectl create -f - --dry-run
+    python render_template.py template.yaml.jinja | kubectl create -f - --dry-run=client
     ```

     After making sure that the above command succeeds, you can start the cluster (removing the dry-run flag):